berlinrs/berline.rs/_posts/2024-04-23-rust-and-tell-rust-for-the-web.md

 In this talk, we'll get you caught up on the latest in the WebAssembly ecosystem with a focus on the WASI HTTP specification and SpinKube.
 By the end, you should have a clearer idea of how WebAssembly may change the way you architect your server-side deployments in the future.

+_Faster continuous integration runs for Rust_ by Jonas Dohse

+Rust's reputation for long compile times is unfortunately not completely unwarranted.
+In our project we eventually ended up with 15 minutes to create and run a debug build.
+That's way too long.
+Long feedback times reduce the utility of continuous integration, delay critical bug fixes and increase the stress of operating a production system.

+In this talk I want to show what we did to reduce our CI run times and how effective this was.
+This includes an overview of factors that drive compile times and how to analyze as well as dependency caching and choice of build tools.
+I will also touch on test organization to improve test runtime and alternative test runners.
+This will also apply to local builds.

+At the end of the talk you should have a good idea about how to improve build times.

 **Speaker Bios**